wrsturgeon/sigma-types/README.md

 which represent a term (say, $A$) alongside another term (say, $B$) whose _type_ can depend on the _value_ of $A$.
-Since the type of $B$ can depend on the value of $A$,
-$B$ often represents a proof that some property holds of $A$.
+Since the type of $B$ can depend on the value of $A$, the type of $B$ often represents a proof that some property holds of this particular value for $A$.
 (If exactly how is unclear and you have a few minutes and a mind to be blown, see [the Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).)

-We implement a subset of $\Sigma$-types in which $B$ is decidable and reduces to a `Result` whose error type is an `Option`al error message.
+We implement a subset of $\Sigma$-types in which $B$ represents a decidable proposition, and thus, to decide whether a proof exists to inhabit $B$, we ask for a function that takes the value of $A$ and returns a Rust `Result`.
-In this case, a $\Sigma$-type can represent a value for which some _computable_ property is checked.

 ### Why not call this library `invariant` or something more clear?